 They Only Come in a Few Varieties

 Although impact windows share the common feature that they are built to withstand the rigors of a major storm, when it comes to materials and styles, they’re as varied as standard windows.
 Double-hung, sliding, casement, and awning windows are all available in impact-resistant models.
 Even picture windows, with their large panes, can be hurricane rated for Category 3 storms and higher.
 When you factor in color, finish, hardware, and decorative touches such as grids or engravings, there are enough options for you to be able to select impact windows that match the beauty and versatility of non-impact alternatives.

 They’ll Cost You an Arm and a Leg

 One of the biggest deterrents to purchasing impact windows is the belief that they’re too expensive.
-Sure, impact windows might run you a bit more than standard replacement windows, but with the additional benefits they offer, and the peace of mind they’ll provide you with in the face of violent storms, many would say this price difference is well worth it.
+Sure, impact windows might run you a bit more than standard replacement windows, but with the additional benefits they offer, and the peace of mind they’ll provide you in the face of violent storms, many would say this price difference is well worth it.

 And let’s face it, replacing the windows on your home is going to require an investment whether you’re opting for impact windows or non-impact windows; if the non-impact windows you’re eyeing really are that much cheaper than the impact windows, then you might want to think twice about buying them in the first place.
 After all, with replacement windows, you usually get what you pay for.